-Electric baseboard heat systems are one of the most inexpensive and easy to install heating solutions you can choose for your home.
+Electric baseboard heat systems are one of the most inexpensive and easy-to-install heating solutions you can choose for your home.
 That being said, they are very rarely used as the full time, primary heat source for homes because of the expensive operating cost.
 They can be a good solution as a secondary heat source to your central heating system, or for heating spaces like basements, room additions, bathrooms, or drafty rooms.

-How Do Baseboard Heating Systems Work?
+How Does Baseboard Heat Work?

 There are two different types of baseboard heating systems: electric and hydronic.
 From the outside, these two types of heating units look identical.
 They both provide a slow, gentle flow of heat.
 So what’s the difference?
 We break it down for you below.